davidcosc/davidos/README.md

 In older Linux systems interrupt 0x80 was used for handling all syscalls.
 Based on a syscall number passed in EAX and arguments passed in other registers, the INT 0x80 ISR switched between calling other routines.
 These other routines contained the actual syscall logic.
 In modern x86 systems a new SYSCALL instruction was implemented, so the old INT 0x80 mechanism became obsolete.

 We can not use the SYSCALL instruction in real mode.
 We are going to set up an INT 0x80 syscall ISR to handle our vga driver routines.
-This way our games can use them via this interrupt.
+This way our programs can use them via this interrupt.
 The code can be found in "./lib/syscall.asm".

-## 8 Putting it all together

-We are going to set up our operating system similarly to tutorial 7.
-Selecting a game and pressing ENTER will run the game.
-We will add functionality to each game to jump back to the file menu on pressing ESC.
-The games itself will not be the focus of our project.
-We will not cover their code in detail.
-Each game will be placed in its own sector on the disk.
-This time around we are going to use separate files per sector/feature.
-We will assemble them separately and then chain them together into a single binary using the cat cli tool.
-The final code can be found inside the "./bootsector.asm", "./kernel.asm", "./games/pong.asm", "./games/tic-tac-toe.asm" and "sort-symbols.asm".
-The bootsector will setup our drivers and load our kernel.
-The kernel will setup the file menu to select and load our games.
-The games will contain code for exiting back to the file menu.

-The end?!